Vigorpush/git-speedup/README.md

 ### Small projects ---- gitspeedup.sh
 Which disenable the ignoreStat, can use the ```git add ``` when we have some changed
 ### Large projects ---- gitspeedupL.sh
-Which enable the ignoreStat, please use the ```git update-index --really-refresh ``` when we have changed files
+Which enable the ignoreStat, please use the ```markdown #git update-index --really-refresh ``` when we have changed files

 # How is work